 - Tipeee: Lets you get a combination of both one-off and recurring donations

-5. License Your Content to the Media
+5. License your content to the media

 If you happen to create a viral video with mass appeal—say, a funny clip featuring your dog—you can license your content in exchange for money.

-TV news outlets, morning shows, online news sites, and other creators might reach out about the rights to use your videos if they happen to go viral.
+TV news outlets, morning shows, online news sites, and other creators might reach out about rights to use your videos if they happen to go viral.

-6. Work With Brands as an Influencer
+6. Work with brands as an influencer or affiliate

-Influencer marketing is going to be one of the advertising bedrocks of the next decade.
+“Influencer marketing is going to be one of the advertising bedrocks of the next decade.”